rdrr1990/kerasformula/short_course/APSA_readme.md

 ```

 -- **Troubleshooting** If that did not work, it could be that one or another dependency failed to install.
 In particular, check to see whether the `R` libraries `tensorflow`, `keras`, and `reticulate` are installed; install individually as need be.
 If everything installed but you are seeing a lengthy error message in `Python` (complaining in part about `None` or `NoneType`), `R` is probably attempting to access `Tensorflow` via `Python 3.x`.
 Assuming it's installed, load the library `reticulate` and provide the path to your copy of `Python 2.7` to the `use_python()` function ([documentation](https://rstudio.github.io/reticulate/reference/use_python.html)).

+Data
+====

+Many of the examples rely on '3 million Russian tweet' data set available here: <https://github.com/fivethirtyeight/russian-troll-tweets/>

+You may wish to download the first `csv` in advance.

 Suggested Reading
 =================